-The course reflects the contemporary professional world, which calls for flexible, innovative practitioners who are willing and able to work across the full range of theatre and media.
+This drama masters reflects the contemporary professional world which calls for flexible, innovative practitioners who are willing and able to work across the full range of theatre and media.
 These roles might range from mainstream professional organisations to applied and community contexts.

-Then, finally, you do the “Major Production Project in Drama”, or the “Dissertation”.
+For the final part of your MA you choose one of the above modules, allowing you to specialise in the area of Drama practice or research that is most important to you.
 For these modules you are allocated a supervisor who guide you.
 For either of these modules, the choice of specific focus is up to each individual student, but you are working towards a major piece of work as the culmination of the degree.
-There is also the option of completing these 60 credits with the “Learning Through Employment” module, detailed below.

 You will study through practical workshops lectures, seminars and individual supervision by an appointed tutor.

 You will undertake a series of visits to companies and professional productions of all kinds in order to extend your critical understanding of a variety of professional contexts.

 You will also have the opportunity to contribute to a variety of projects, seminar programmes, public productions, conferences and symposia that are part of the life of ATRiuM.
 Many of these involve professional organisations and some receive support from partners such as Skillset, BAFTA, professional theatre companies or broadcasters.

 During your course you will be assessed through a range of methods such practical performance work, written and audio-visual portfolio, workshop facilitation, presentation, and essay.